firebase/firebaseui-web/GETTING_STARTED.md

 ### Shadcn

-Shadcn uses the same React runtime as the React package, but the UI components come from the Firebase registry instead of direct package imports.
+The Firebase shadcn/ui registry provides a convenient way to install FirebaseUI in your React app.

-Add the Firebase registry to `components.json`:
+Add the Firebase registry to [`components.json`](https://ui.shadcn.com/docs/components-json):

 ```json
 {